 Nucleus studied enterprise organizations’ journey to the cloud with AWS to understand how moving applications from an on-premises to public cloud environment affects the security, performance, and availability of those applications.
 Nucleus interviewed executives and development team leaders from 33 global enterprises spanning a wide range of industries who migrated a collective 351 applications from onpremises environments to the AWS cloud.
 Highlights include a 64% reduction in mean time to resolution (MTTR), 40% reduction in IT costs, 69% reduction in unplanned downtime, and 43% decrease in security events.

-Cloud Financial Management & Cost Optimization
+Cloud Financial Management at AWS

 Cloud Financial Management (CFM) is a set of activities enabling Finance and Technology organizations to manage, optimize and predict costs as they run more workloads on AWS.
 A disciplined CFM approach enables the right balance between agility and control, while improving unit economics.